IvLabs/resources/programming-languages/README.md

 * [Compiler Explorer](https://godbolt.org/): Online C++ compiler.
 It lets you compile small code snippets and look at the generated assembly code.
 It supports different compilers across various architectures ranging from x86 to Arduinos.
 * [JetBrains CLion](https://www.jetbrains.com/clion/): One of the best C++ IDEs.
 CLion works on CMake making it easy to use with roscpp.

+## Python
+A high level, interpreted, dead-simple, reads-like-english programming language used for a multitude of tasks, from Machine Learning/Data Analysis to deploying Full-Stack Websites.

+### Tutorial

+* [Sentdex Python Tutorial Series](https://www.youtube.com/playlist?list=PLQVvvaa0QuDe8XSftW-RAxdo6OmaeL85M): A collection of short videos that deal with everything from installing python, through loops, control flow, functions, upto the package manager pip.
+Beyond this, the tutorial deals with specific use cases which may be skipped.
+It is highly recommended that you code along with the videos.

+### IDEs

+* [JetBrains' PyCharm](https://www.jetbrains.com/pycharm/): Fully featured Python IDE, offering powerful autocomplete, virtual environment support, and comprehensive debugging.
+* [Jupyter Notebooks/ JupyterLab](https://jupyter.org/): Code in true interactive fashion, as you execute blocks and see outputs of unfinished code, which will help you code further.

+### Tools

+* **Environment/Dependency management**: [Conda](https://docs.conda.io/) or [venv](https://docs.python.org/3/library/venv.html) are typically used to isolate multiple python environments, so you don't end up with conflicting dependencies for different projects.
+This is highly recommended.